Skip to content

 Chest

-• Starting at the sternum, bring both your hands up to the shoulders by tracing a heart shape and then bring them back down together again.
-Stroke your baby’s chest outwards from the sternum to the shoulders.
+Starting at the sternum, trace both hands up to the shoulders in a heart shape and back down.
+Then try a crisscross pattern, stroking diagonally from one hip to the opposite shoulder and back.

 Back

-• Placing your baby on the tummy and with your baby’s hands in front, keep your hands on your baby’s back and move back-and-forth in opposite directions from the base of the neck to the buttocks.
+Place your baby on their tummy with hands in front.
+Move your hands back and forth in opposite directions from the base of the neck down to the buttocks.
+Use fingertips alongside the spine (not directly on it) in gentle strokes.
+Small circles across the shoulders and buttocks.

 Arms and Legs